 All those ecommerce transactions, both at home and abroad, have the potential for dramatic environmental impact; in response to that fact, the notion of “sustainable ecommerce” has also grown in popularity in recent years, as retailers, distributors and others scramble to minimize the potential negative environmental impact of all those online transactions.

-Following the environmental mantra of “reduce, reuse, recycle”, a burgeoning number of online businesses are turning to sustainable ecommerce practices to both “do the right thing” (environmentally) and boost their company’s bottom line.
+Following the environmental mantra of “reduce, reuse, recycle”, a burgeoning number of online businesses are turning to environmentally friendly business practices to both “do the right thing” (environmentally) and boost their company’s bottom line.
 They’re realizing the many benefits of being an environmentally friendly business.

 Methods of Greening Online Operations